infolinks/deployster/README.md

 * Support touching Kubernetes deployments when configmaps change, so they are restarted to take the new configuration into effect.

+* Support & document how to override environment context array values (eg. `default.json` has a `"myKey": ["value1"]` and `custom.json` has `"myKey": ["value2"]` and the desired state is `"myKey": ["value1","value2"]`).
+  It's possible though, that the array contains objects, and the overriding environment just wants to override one of the keys in one of the objects in that array - how should we support that?

+* Document literal configuration map support (augment configmaps with values in environment context under `configurations` key)

 ## Contributions

 Any contribution to the project will be appreciated!
 Whether it's bug